gbgabiola/progress/12-database/README.md

   - it works and allows a lot of personalization and set the mongoDB database with a high level control

+## Mongoose

+- **Mongoose** is an Object Data Modeler/Mapper/Manager (ODM) for Node.
+  - provides a simple validation query API to help you interact with MongoDB database.
+  - objective is to simplify the writing of validation code, business logic boilerplate and to make the code shorter and easier to work.
+  - think of mongoose as an organizer, when data comes back from the client, mongoose validates and structures your data based on your model(schema).
+You will always know how & what data is being stored in your database.
+- **Schema** is the document data structure and validation that is enforced via the application layer.
+  - let's say you have a sign up form on your page.
+You may not want to allow certain characters in the user name, or you may want to ensure the email address is valid when stored in your database.
+- **Models** are higher-order constructors that take a schema and create an instance of a document equivalent to records in a relational database.
+  - when saved, creates a Document in MongoDB with the properties as defined by the schema it is derived from.
+- `mongoose.connections.close` to close the database once we're done with it is a good practice
+- `min`: Number, creates a validator that checks if the value is greater than or equal to the given minimum.
+- `max`: Number, creates a validator that checks if the value is less than or equal to the given maximum.
+- `required` enable/disable the validator, or function that returns required boolean, or options object
+  - Parameters: required, [message] -> optional custom error message
+- `Model.updateOne()` Same as `update()`, except it does not support the `multi` or `overwrite` options.
+  - Parameters: filter, doc, [options]
+- `Model.deleteOne()` deletes the first document that matches `conditions` from the collection.
+Behaves like `remove()`, but deletes at most one document regardless of the `single` option.
+  - Parameters: conditions, [options], [callback]
+- `Model.deleteMany()` deletes all of the documents that match `conditions` from the collection.
+Behaves like `remove()`, but deletes all documents that match `conditions` regardless of the `single` option.
+  - Parameters: condition, [options], [callback]
+- `Model.findOne()` finds one document
+  - Parameters: [condition], [projection], [options], [callback]
+- `Model.findOneAndRemove()` finds a matching document, removes it, passing the found document (if any) to the callback.
+  - Parameters: conditions, [options], [callback]
+- `Model.findOneAndUpdate()` finds a matching document, updates it according to the `update` arg, passing any `options`, and returns the found document (if any) to the callback.
+The query executes if `callback` is passed else a Query object is returned.
+  - Parameters: [conditions], [update], [options], [callback]
+-  `$pull` operator from mongoDB removes from an existing array all instances of a value or values that match a specified condition.
+   -  `{ $pull: { <field1>: <value|condition>, <field2>: <value|condition>, ... } }`

 ## Resources